Fortnite season 7, week 10 challenges and how to complete them

 How to hit an opponent with a chiller grenade or boogie bomb in different matches

-This is another challenge where you never know when you will find the item, so I would suggest playing a bunch of Team Rumble games because you'll have more chances in each match to land one hit.
-Note that it has to be done in different matches so only your first one in each will count towards the challenge.
+This is another challenge where you never know when you will find the item, so I'd suggest playing a bunch of Team Rumble games because you'll have more chances in each match to land one hit.
+Note that it has to be done in different matches so only your first one in each will count toward the challenge.

 Gaming: All our latest games coverage.